On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Empirical Study Results

-Based on the results reported in Tables \ref{tab:rep-study-results} and \ref{tab:rq3-wilc-rep}, we can observe that RF$_{T}$ generally performs better than the other techniques, achieving the highest MCC values in six out of the nine cases under study.
+\textbf{RQ3.
+OCSVM vs. traditional ML:} Based on the results reported in Tables \ref{tab:rep-study-results} and \ref{tab:rq3-wilc-rep}, we can observe that RF$_{T}$ generally performs better than the other techniques, achieving the highest MCC values in six out of the nine cases under study.
 However, when analysing the results obtained by NB, LR, and OCSVM we can see that the latter performs better than LR on 67\% of the cases (i.e., six out of nine) and better than NB on 44\% (four out of nine cases) respectively, with the differences always being statistically significant and having a large effect size.
 While when hyperparameter tuning is applied, OCSVM$_{T}$ obtains better results than LR, NB and RF$_{T}$ 89\% of the time (eight out of nine cases), 56\% of the time (i.e., five out of nine cases) and 22\% of the time (two out of nine cases) with the differences always being statistically significant and having large effect sizes.

-Based on the results above we can conclude that: \begin{samepage} \begin{framed} \textbf{Answer for the cross-version scenario:} Both OCSVM and OCSVM$_{T}$ significantly outperform Random, so passing our sanity check (RQ1); OCSVM also performs significantly better than SVM, however whenever tuning is applied to SVM (SVM$_{T}$), the latter achieves the best results.
-Both OCSVM and OCSVM$_{T}$ are significantly better than NB, LR and RF$_{T}$ in 50\%, 72\% and 22\% of the cases, respectively. \end{framed} \end{samepage}
+\finding{Both OCSVM and OCSVM$_{T}$ significantly outperform Random, so passing our sanity check; OCSVM also performs significantly better than SVM, however whenever tuning is applied to SVM (SVM$_{T}$), the latter achieves the best results.
+Both OCSVM and OCSVM$_{T}$ are significantly better than NB, LR and RF$_{T}$ in 50\%, 72\% and 22\% of the cases, respectively.}